Define Friend: A Good Understanding Of The Friend Definition

 The One Who Can't Take Criticism

 As friends, the two of you should help each other.
 And one of the ways you should help someone is sometimes to give them a pill that's hard to swallow.
-A good friend will take the criticism to heart, while a bad friend may get aggressive and perhaps cut you out of their life when you say something they don't want to hear.
+A good friend will take the criticism to heart and realize it as a well-meaning tool for growth, while a bad friend may feel attacked, become aggressive, and perhaps cut you out of their life when you say something they don't want to hear.

 The One Who Can't Tolerate Differences

 Friends get along because of their similarities.
-Few friends have ever bonded over their differences.
-With that said, the two of you are going to have some differences, be it hobbies, outlooks on life, and other such reasons.
+It’s not incredibly often that people bond over their differences (though it does, of course, happen!).
+With that said, the two of you are going to have some differences, be it hobbies, outlooks on life, or perhaps even some values.
 If your friend is always harping on you for what you believe and even stops talking to you because of the difference, they weren't much of a good friend, now were they?
+For example, if one of you is religious while the other is not, you should both be able to be open to those different viewpoints and respectful of them even if you don’t necessarily agree with one another.

 The flaky friend is one who is difficult to be friends with because they often have a reason to avoid you.
 There is a big difference between having real reasons to cancel plans and always making excuses.
 If you're the one who is always making plans and they're the one who never hangs with you despite always saying how much they miss you, they may not be a good friend.
 Some friends may have social anxiety and find it difficult to commit to plans.
-It's situational for sure.
+This one is certainly situational, so try not to completely discount someone just based on this – if it seems they’re having trouble committing to plans, try talking with them about it.
+Let them know you’re not trying to judge or guilt them, but just want to better understand what might be going on.

 The Pushy One